Ideas to Recycle Used Cooking Oil

 - Start by pouring 5 liters of cold water into a bucket.

 - Now, pour the used cooking oil into the bucket while stirring.
-Once you have achieved a uniform mixture, add the lavender oil, as well.
+Once you’ve achieved a uniform mixture, add the lavender oil, as well.

 - Now, let this homemade detergent set for an entire day.
 After 24 hours have gone by, add the other 5 liters of water and stir vigorously.
 Again, let the mixture set.